janverschelde/PHCpack/src/doc/source/welcome.rst

 #.
 A. Leykin and J. Verschelde:
    **Interfacing with the Numerical Homotopy Algorithms in PHCpack.**
-   In *proceedings of ICMS 2006, LNCS 4151*, edited by A. Iglesias and N. Takayama, pages 354-360, Springer-Verlag, 2006.
+   In the *Proceedings of ICMS 2006, LNCS 4151*, edited by A. Iglesias and N. Takayama, pages 354-360, Springer-Verlag, 2006.

 #.
 T. Mizutani and A. Takeda.
    **DEMiCs: A software package for computing the mixed volume via dynamic enumeration of all mixed cells.**
-   In M. E. Stillman, N. Takayama, and J. Verschelde, editors, *Software for Algebraic Geometry*, volume 148 of The IMA Volumes in Mathematics and its Applications, pages 59-79.
+   In *Software for Algebraic Geometry*, edited by M.E.
+Stillman, N. Takayama, and J. Verschelde, volume 148 of The IMA Volumes in
+   Mathematics and its Applications, pages 59-79.
 Springer-Verlag, 2008.

 #.
 T. Mizutani, A. Takeda, and M. Kojima.
    **Dynamic enumeration of all mixed cells.**
    *Discrete Comput.
 Geom.* 37(3):351-367, 2007.

 #.
-M. Lu. and B. He and Q. Luo
+M. Lu., B. He and Q. Luo.
    **Supporting extended precision on graphics processors.**
-   In *Proceedings of the Sixth International Workshop on Data Management on New Hardware (DaMoN 2010),
+   In the *Proceedings of the Sixth International Workshop on Data Management on New Hardware (DaMoN 2010),
    June 7, 2010, Indianapolis, Indiana*, edited by
    A. Ailamaki and P.A.
 Boncz, pages 19-26, 2010.

+#.
+J. Otto, A. Forbes, and J. Verschelde.
+   **Solving Polynomial Systems with phcpy.**
+   In the *Proceedings of the 18th Python in Science Conference (SciPy 2019)*, edited by Chris Calloway, David Lippa, Dillon Niederhut and David Shupe, pages 58-64, 2019.

 #.
 K. Piret and J. Verschelde:
    **Sweeping Algebraic Curves for Singular Solutions.**